wavemaker/docs/learn/app-development/deployment/configuration-management.md

 ### Contextual Configuration based on Logged-in User

-When you want to add configuration based on the logged-in user's context, for example, related to multi-tenancy, provide different configuration values based on the caller context.
+When you want to add configuration based on the logged-in user's context, such as multi-tenancy, provide different configuration values based on the caller context.

 ## BootStrap Property Source

 WaveMaker introduced a class called [AbstractBootstrapPropertySource](https://github.com/wavemaker/wavemaker-app-runtime-services/blob/master/wavemaker-app-runtime-core/src/main/java/com/wavemaker/runtime/core/props/AbstractBootstrapPropertySource.java) which should be extended and should provide the implementation for `getProperty()`.

-### Sample snippet
+### Sample Snippet

 ```java
 public class MyAppBootStrapPropertySource extends AbstractBootStrapPropertySource {